hknd23/DeepLearningCausal/README.md

 ```

 #### Plotting Treatment Effects From Meta-Learners Ensemble
-The **DeepLearningCausal** package includes features and functions that enables users to extract and illustrate three types of plots from the CATEs obtained from the meta-learner models that estimated with ensemble learning.
+The **DeepLearningCausal** package includes features and functions that enables users to extract and illustrate three types of plots from the CATEs obtained from the meta-learner models that are estimated with ensemble learning.
 First, users can visualize the distribution of the estimated CATEs from the meta-learner models.
 For instance, once the S- and T-Learner models are estimated via ensemble learning, the CATEs from these models are stored in the element `slearner_en$CATEs` and can be extracted for visualization using `plot()`:

 ![](tutorial_files/figure-gfm/visualst-1.png)<!-- -->
 ![](tutorial_files/figure-gfm/visualst-2.png)<!-- -->